Thewisem/Which-messenger-should-you-pick-and-why/README.md

 ### Matrix (Element)

 This is a secure messaging platform.
 Its security by obscurity.
 There is no single server in matrix.
 You can set up your own server for you and your friends.
-So the metadat issue is resolved by the fact that you are the owner of your own server and your own account.
+So the metadata issue is resolved by the fact that you are the owner of your own server and your own account.
 But you can join other servers as well.
 This js a pro and a con.
 The pro is that if a server is down, you and your friends can join another server and chat there.
 End to end encryption depends on the client.
 Element supports end to end encryption.
 The good thing about matrix is there is more than a single client for accessing matrix on multiple operating systems.
 The con is that it is hard to set up a matrix account.
 You have to find the server you want snd join that server.
 There is a main server for matrix which is highly not reccomneded.
 It is slow and Janky as heck due to having too many people.
-Matrix requires no phone number or account to sign up
+Matrix requires no phone number or account to sign up.

 ### XMPP (Converaations)

 This is similar to matrix.
 You can set up your own server and your own conversations with your account and your friends.
 Or pick a free or premium server option on this platform.
 XMPP is cross platform and has multiple clients.
 Conversation is one of the best on android.
-Chdck your server whether it supports end to end encrypted.
+Check your server whether it supports end to end encrypted.
 So that you can use that.

 ## My pick of foss apps and its use cases